ddpie/unity-strands-agent/README.md

 5. After configuration completes, click `Open AI Assistant` to start using

 Main capabilities include:
-- Smart code analysis and suggestions that match your project's style
+- Clear explanations of Unity concepts and project structure
-- Instant generation of production-ready C# scripts with proper Unity patterns
+- Step-by-step guidance for common Unity tasks and workflows
-- Intelligent debugging and targeted solutions for Unity-specific issues
+- Helpful suggestions for learning Unity development
-- Performance insights and optimization strategies for Unity projects
+- Friendly assistance with Unity-specific questions and challenges

 ### Environment Configuration